Dédé (opérette)

 Dédé is an opérette or musical comedy in three acts with music by Henri Christiné and a French libretto by Albert Willemetz.
 It marked an important milestone in developing the career of Maurice Chevalier.

 Performance history

-Dédé opened at the Théâtre des Bouffes Parisiens, Paris on 10 November 1921, almost exactly three years after Christiné's hit Phi-Phi, and although Dédé did not manage that long a run, this was mainly due to a change of theatre.
+Dédé opened at the Théâtre des Bouffes Parisiens, Paris on 10 November 1921, almost exactly three years after Christiné's hit Phi-Phi, and although Dédé did not manage that long a run, this was mainly due to a change of theatre (there were nearly 400 performances at the Bouffes, and 60 more at the Scala in Paris.
+Its London run was at the Garrick Theatre from 17 October 1922 (50 performances), with Joseph Coyne in the lead role.

 Revivals took place at the Théâtre Marigny in 1942, again in Paris in 1973 and in Lyon in 1993.
 In recent years it has been produced in Brussels, Cannes, Marseille, Metz, Reims (broadcast on France 3), and on tour by Opéra Éclaté.

 A film adaptation of the piece was released in 1935, starring Albert Préjean and Danielle Darrieux.
 A complete sound recording was made in 1953, with Chevalier in his original role, and another from Decca/RCA in 1973, complete with dialogue.

+According to Roger Nichols, "the mood throughout is one of civilized charm and gaiety, as one can tell from the titles of the songs", citing 'Elle porte un nom charmant' ('She has a charming name'), 'Dans la vie faut pas s'en faire' ('In life one mustn't take things to heart'), and 'Tous les chemins mènent à l'amour ('All roads lead to love').